Zeckendorf Towers: Green roof

 The 14000 sqft of outdoor space on the building's seventh floor, formerly an undistinguished rooftop filled with potted plants, make up the largest residential green roof in New York.
-The roof was transformed in 2010 as part of Mayor Michael Bloomberg's NYC Green Infrastructure campaign.
+The green roof was added in 2010 as part of mayor Michael Bloomberg's NYC Green Infrastructure campaign.
 The planted roof also serves to capture some of the rain that falls on it rather than letting it run off and contribute to flooding in the New York City Subway's 14th Street–Union Square station below it.

 History

 The full-block complex with its 670 apartments was built just before the renaissance of Union Square Park in the 1990s and became a part of the emergence of Park Avenue South and the Flatiron District as a rather chic neighborhood.
 The design by Davis, Brody & Associates did not originally capture much support from the public or the architectural press.
 At the time, preservationists began to draw the public's attention to the S. Klein site's architecture, which included the former Union Square Hotel, designed by James Renwick Jr., architect of many Manhattan buildings, including St. Patrick's Cathedral.

 To realize the Zeckendorf plan, the site needed to be rezoned, a move that was rigorously opposed by the Union Square Coalition, a group largely made up of newer residents who had moved into lofts and apartments and feared the impact of real estate speculation on their rented homes.
 In order to receive final plan approval, the building which was originally planned as a single tower was scaled down in order to better fit in with the neighborhood.
 In addition, escalators serving the subway station were built as a public benefit in exchange for approvals to develop the site.
 As part of the deal, the Zeckendorf Towers condominium association was responsible for the machinery's maintenance.